Trivial lump sums

 - For different types of benefit, there are different methods for calculating how the benefits should be valued

-- 25% of the trivial lump sum is tax-free, with the balance being taxed through the memberís PAYE.
+- Assuming it's an uncrystalised amount that is being commuted, 25% of the trivial lump sum is tax-free, with the balance being taxed through the memberís PAYE.

 You may also find the following articles useful:

-When†a member reaches the age of 60, if the combined value of all of their registered pension scheme benefits is less than £18,000 (formerly 1% of the lifetime allowance), they can take all of their benefits as a lump sum.
+When†a member reaches the age of 60, if the combined value of all of their registered pension scheme benefits is not more†than £30,000, they can take all of their benefits as a lump sum.
 This must include the value of any pensions in payment.
 Before the benefits can be taken on the grounds of triviality all of the following must apply:

 - no previous trivial lump sum can have been paid more than 12 months ago, but trivial payments made before 6 April 2006 can be ignored